OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 Keen Clearwater CNX

-If you are looking to invest in a good shoe for the summer, read my Keen Clearwater CNX review below to learn more about my experience with these versatile sandals.
+If you’re thinking of investing in these sandals for the summer, check out my Keen Clearwater CNX review below to learn more about my personal experience with these versatile shoes.

 PROS